hytechclub/web-101/Week06/README.md

 Add basic styles to Banana product page.
 Have the students start with the HTML code, then follow the instructions in [BananasFollowAlong](BananasFollowAlong.md).

 ## Self-Paced Work
 This week, have students spend any remaining time adding CSS to their final projects.
-They will have to ensure they properly link a CSS file, and then
+They will have to ensure they properly link a CSS file, and then start to stylize their pages!

 ## Agenda